MILEPOST 7

 Audiovisual 5’34”

-Outside of Silver Bay, Minnesota and not far from Lake Superior is a hidden taconite tailings pond called MILEPOST 7.
-Over three square miles in size and soon potentially expanding, Milepost 7 began housing waste for Reserve Mining's taconite operations on the shores of Lake Superior in 1980.
-Before building the tailings pond, Reserve Mining (now Northshore Mining) had been disposing taconite processing waste into Lake Superior - one of the largest freshwater lakes in the world - for decades, polluting the drinking water of the people who make their homes in the Twin Ports of Duluth and Superior and along the north shore of of the lake.
+Outside of Silver Bay, Minnesota USA, is MILEPOST 7, a hidden taconite tailings pond.
+Over three square miles in size, Milepost 7 began housing waste for taconite operations on the shores of Lake Superior in 1980.
+Before building the tailings pond, the mining company had been disposing taconite processing waste into Lake Superior for decades, polluting the drinking water of the hundreds of thousands of people who make their homes in the area.

-Although functioning and monitored inlands tailing ponds are safer than dumping waste tailings into fresh water supplies, the increasingly covert nature of mining practices is cause for concern.
-The Minnesota DNR has never required Northshore to obtain a dam safety permit for the Milepost 7 dams (source here).
-How much of our regional environment are we blocked from accessing?
-What exists in these hidden places, places hidden both physically and informationally?
-Considering the potential danger of these controlled and concealed areas, how can we have a symbiotic and holistic relationship with our surrounding environment?
+Although monitored inlands tailing ponds are safer than dumping waste tailings into fresh water, the increasingly covert nature of extraction practices around the world is cause for concern.
+How much of our regional environments are we blocked from accessing?
+Can that which is hidden come to our attention, and if so how?
+Considering the danger of these controlled and concealed areas, is a symbiotic and holistic relationship with our surrounding environment possible?